micro/micro/README.md

 ### Server

-Micro is built as a microservices architecture and abstracts away the complexity of the underlying infrastructure.
-We compose this as a single logical server to the user but decompose that into the various building block primitives that can be plugged into any underlying system.
+Micro is built as a microkernel architecture, which abstracts away the complexity of the underlying infrastructure.
+It's composed as a single logical server for the end user but behind the scenes is decomposed into building block services that run as separate processes.

 The server is composed of the following services.